-PLUs With # In Menu Pushes
+PLUs With # in Menu Pushes

-Similarly, the following structure of a PLU -#..#- could be received after publishing a menu.
-It means that one of the sub-products contains some attribute which is different on the menu (such as different price, some modifiers disabled in one place, it contains bundles..., etc.)
+Similarly, a structure of a PLU similar to -#..#- can be received after publishing a menu, meaning that one of the sub-products contains an attribute different from on the menu (such as different price, modifiers inactive in one place, contains bundles, etc.)

 Example